QED-it/zkinterface-ir/README.md

 ### A consumer: validator and simulator

-The following command validates that the statement is properly formatted in compliance with the selected profile (Arithmetic Circuit).
+The `Validate` command validates that the statement is properly formatted in compliance with the selected profile, as specified by the semantics and syntax of Section 5 of the [SIEVE IR specification](https://github.mit.edu/sieve-all/collaboration/blob/master/ir/proposals/IR0%20Proposed%20Specification%20Draft.pdf).

-It also acts as a simulator in place of a proving system, and reports whether a prover could convince a verifier.
+The `Simulate` command validates that the statement is properly formatted, but also acts as a simulator in place of a proving system, and reports whether a prover could convince a verifier.
 That is, it performs the computation described by the circuit and checks whether the witness satisfies the circuit.

+    sieve_ir validate

+    …
+    Loading file ./witness.sieve
+    Loading file ./statement.sieve

+    The statement is COMPLIANT with the profile!

+ And the simulator,

     sieve_ir simulate